Listen to Johnny Copeland on Bluesflac.

 2. Overview

-Albert Collins was an American guitarist and singer associated with electric blues.
-He began recording in the late 1950s and maintained an active performing and recording career for several decades.
-Collins released albums under his own name for multiple labels and toured internationally during the later part of his career.
+Johnny Copeland was an American blues guitarist and singer associated with Texas blues.
+He began performing professionally in the postwar era and recorded intermittently over several decades.
+Copeland released albums under his own name for independent and major blues labels and remained active as a touring and recording artist through the 1990s.

 3. Style and Genre (Established Terms Only)